zzokm/CS251-Assignment-2/README.md

 # Masroofy

 **Masroofy** is a Java console budget-management application for CS251 Assignment 2.
-It helps you set a spending cycle, log expenses, track a safe daily limit, view category breakdowns, and keep all data stored locally in SQLite—no internet required.
+It helps you set a spending cycle, log expenses, track a safe daily limit, view category breakdowns, and keep all data stored locally in SQLite, no internet required.

 ## Team